-The following photographs were taken in a new residence where the sump pit had been buried in concrete.
-The newly built house had to have a final inspection before the sale was complete..
-Apparently, a sump pit was installed by the builder.
+The following photographs were taken in a new residence where the sump basin had been buried in concrete.
+The newly built house had to have a final inspection before the sale was complete.
+A sump pump and basin was installed by the builder.
 However, it was not part of the planning.
 To get the inspection to pass, in agreement with the plans for the construction of the home, the sump pit had to not be installed.
 Fortunately, the builder did add the pit.
 Installed with the pit was a circuit of 4" drainage tubing as a French drain.
 The idea was to cover the sump pit, get the final inspection on the home in order for the family to move in and finish the sump pump system at a later time.
 However, the French Drain System was unable to lead the ground water away from the foundation, being the lines lead to a pit, entombed in concrete.

 For this home, the basement took on water a half dozen times in a six-month period.
 Without the pump and discharge lines in place, the ground water had nowhere to go but, into the finished living space of the basement.
 The homeowner was finally at a point where he could unearth the pit and install a sump pump and discharge lines.

 Beginning the effort, the sump pit was covered and needed to be restored.
 Therefore, this installation was as if we began from nothing.
 This is step one in sump pump installation.
 Excavate the sump pit.
 This was not an easy task.
 In fact, the builder had completely filled the pit with concrete and a few granite rocks.
 (See the following photo).
 Rock, concrete and damaged sump pit courtesy of Polte Homes.